 Rectal cancer is the third most common cancer in men and the second most common cancer in women in the UK with 40,000 new diagnoses being made each year.
 The cells that line the rectum may become damaged such that they begin to divide in an uncontrolled way.
 This may lead to the formation of a polyp or eventually a cancer.

 Printable Patient Information Leaflet

 - A change in the frequency of bowel activity

 However, these symptoms are very common and are usually not due to rectal cancer.

 How is the diagnosis made?

 To make a diagnosis of rectal cancer it is essential to examine the colon and rectum either with a flexible telescope (flexible sigmoidoscope or colonoscope) or a special test called a CT colonography.
 During colonoscopy a tiny portion of tissue (biopsy) is taken from the cancer for laboratory examination.
-In addition a CT scan will be arranged to examine the lungs and liver to check that the cancer has not spread.
-A MRI scan will also be required to help plan the most appropriate course of treatment.
+In addition, a CT scan will be arranged to examine the lungs and liver to check that the cancer has not spread.
+An MRI scan will also be required to help plan the most appropriate course of treatment.